 You’ve probably hear this all the time it and always seems to be a top of the list item.
 Why?
 Simply because any business big or small can’t afford to waste money.
 A Private Cloud is not as expensive to implement as you may fear but naturally there are disadvantages to having it set-up on site and the cost of on-going maintenance is usually the one that spring to mind.

 If your business is setup and capable of absorbing that cost then your own Private Cloud is a must have.
 But if you’re not setup for it there is another way – With the advances in technology available today your business can still have all the advantages of Private Cloud but without the costs of setting it up yourself on site.
-When you choose an off-site Private Cloud you avoid the continued cost of maintenance required (hardware updates) and the team required to keep thing working but still get all the advantages!
+When you choose an off-site Private Cloud you avoid the continued cost of maintenance, hardware updates and the team required to keep thing working but still get all the advantages!

 Controlled & Efficient

-You have total control over your data and infrastructure which allows you to respond quickly to issues.
-Your IT team can monitor applications and respond to any issues at source and with immediate effect. ff-site Private Cloud you can also avoid the continued cost of maintenance required and the team required to keep thing working.
-When bespoke to your needs.
+You have total control over your data and infrastructure which allows you to respond quickly to issues, and your IT team can monitor applications and respond to any issues at source and with immediate effect.

 Private & Secure